gsbdarc/rf_bootcamp_2024/docs/day4/2_venv.md

 ```

 ### Removing the Virtual Environment
-If you would like to delete the previouly created virtual enviroment, simply delete the environment directory since `venv` environment is essentially a directory containing files and folders.
+If you would like to delete the previously created virtual enviroment, simply delete the environment directory since `venv` environment is essentially a directory containing files and folders.

 ```
 $ rm -rf .venv
 ```

-If you created a Jupyter kernal you will also need to remove that with the following command from your home
+If you created a Jupyter kernel you will also need to remove that with the following command from your home

 ```bash
 $ rm -r ~/.local/share/jupyter/kernels/venv